-Normal Living Expense — Items necessary for a Supplemental Nutrition Assistance Program (SNAP) household to carry on its normal daily activities.
-These items include housing, utilities, deposits for housing or utilities, food, clothing, and incidentals.
-Incidentals include such things as normal day-to-day transportation, phone, laundry, medical supplies not paid by Medicaid, home remedies, recreation, and household equipment.
+Normal Living Expense — Items necessary for a SNAP household to carry on its normal daily activities.
+These items include housing, utilities, deposits for housing or utilities, food, clothing and incidentals.
+Incidentals include such things as normal day-to-day transportation, phone, laundry, medical supplies not paid by Medicaid, home remedies, recreation and household equipment.

 Office of Inspector General (OIG) — A division of the Texas Health and Human Services Commission (HHSC) created by the 78th Texas Legislature, Regular Session, 2003, to prevent and reduce waste, abuse, and fraud within the Texas Health and Human Services system.